spencertipping/ni/doc/cheatsheet.md

   * Whereas `\>` will consume your entire stream, ending any future processing, `=\>` duplicates the stream, sending one version to a file, while the other can continue to be processed.
 * `z`: Compress stream
   * Defaults to applying `gzip` compression, but can use any number of operations.
-* `zd`: Universal decompressor
-  * This is available but rarely useful because `ni` will automatically decompress most files for you.

 ##Basic Row Operations